 The silver lining here is that making online listings accurate and ever present requires no special training, it’s simply a matter of putting in the time and effort to get it right.
 You wouldn’t hand out a business card with the wrong phone number, would you?
 Getting the listings right for a business online is exponentially more important—having them wrong is like having a telephone line that goes unanswered, but online, there are thousands of eyes witnessing the neglect.

 Once a customer finds a business, the next thing on their minds is “can I trust them?”
 This makes online reviews perhaps the singular most influential factor in determining customer behaviour.
 What’s more is that year over year reviews are trending towards even more influence and trust from consumers.
 In an era where it feels like the signal to noise ratio of trusted online content is shrinking (sad!), online reviews from actual customers seem to be a beacon of light.
-This makes getting them and then showcasing them front and centre a priority.
-There are a few schools of thought on the best way to do this, but in general just remember these few points: Make it easy to do, be very careful with incentives, and if at all possible, ask for a review in person!
+This makes getting them and then showcasing them front and center a priority.
+There are a few schools of thought on the best way to do this, but in general just remember these few points: Make it easy to do, be very careful with incentives, and if at all possible, ask for a review in person

 Social is an undeniably massive part of how businesses operate today.
 But for the regular local business, it can feel daunting to get in the same pool as massive corporations with teams of creatives building the next viral trend.
 This is where it’s critical to think local!
 Local businesses can use social as that final push to get potential customers through the door and into their fold.
 Simply put, social media is the tool customers use to find out if they like a business.
 A business needs to appear present, approachable and friendly.
 What does this actually look like on social media?
 Here are few quick tips:

 - Engage with people online, even if they aren’t singing your praises.
-Perhaps the most powerful aspect of social is that it’s a two way street.
+Perhaps the most powerful aspect of social is that it’s a two-way street.
 Engaging with customers online shows people watching that the owner truly cares about their business and, more importantly, their customers.

 - Post often, but don’t make every post about the business.
 While there isn’t a one size fits all for the amount a business should be posting, a general rule to follow is the more outward facing a business is (ie, restaurant, entertainment, etc.), the more active they should be on social.
 Regardless of the business category, social is a great place for businesses to interact with their customers.